 My local NPR station (WNYC, New York) was having its Fall Fundraising Drive so you all know what that means.
-I pledge my various dollar amounts to support listener-funded radio for another year (this year I called in two pledges and got Frank Sinatra’s “Ring a Ding Ding”, one of his best albums of the 1950s as a bonus) and I head out of town.
+I pledge my various dollar amounts to support listener-funded radio for another year and I head out of town.

 Actually, I had made a dentist appointment.
 Because there’s really no difference between listening to an NPR Fundraising Drive and the ear-piercing whine of a dentist’s drill.

-My dentist happens to be in the town of Sea Cliff, Long Island — so I took myself (wobbly from the torture) afterwards to my favorite museum on all of Long Island:
+My dentist happens to be in the town of Sea Cliff, Long Island — so after the dental awfulness was done for the day I took myself afterwards to my favorite museum on all of Long Island:

 The Sea Cliff Museum.
 It’s housed in the old rectory of the old Sea Cliff Church.
 On the main floor there’s a fireplace that I long to illustrate —

 I always judge a museum by its gift shop.
-The Sea Cliff Museum has a swell gift shop (but I couldn’t find anything to buy even though it stocks books by local authors such as a sketch artist and a poet).
+The Sea Cliff Museum has a swell gift shop (even thought I couldn’t find anything to buy).
+It stocks books by local authors, one who is a sketch artist and one who is a poet.

 The focus of the Sea Cliff Museum are exhibits of relics of local life such as swimsuits fromf 1900 —

 — from the times when the local lasses were noted for their high spirits: